- Nuts are a great source of unsaturated fatty acids, fiber, vitamins, minerals, phenolic antioxidants and phytosterols.

 - Make sure to monitor your nut intake so that you do not accidentally consume excess carbohydrates and/or calories.

-Consuming a higher amount of fat is important on a ketogenic diet, and getting a variety of different fats is recommended.
+Consuming a higher amount of fat is important on a keto diet for beginners, and getting a variety of different fats is recommended.
 I often get asked about potential snacks that someone can consume on the go.
-As a source of primarily unsaturated (polyunsaturated and monounsaturated) fats, nuts and seeds can be a great choice to include in your daily menu.
+As a source of primarily unsaturated (polyunsaturated and monounsaturated) fats, seeds and nuts on a ketogenic diet can be a great choice to include in your daily menu.

 Nuts are nutrient-dense foods that are rich in unsaturated fatty acids (particularly omega-3 fatty acids), fiber, vitamins, minerals, and many other bioactive substances, such as phenolic antioxidants and phytosterols.

 A large number of observational and intervention studies on nut consumption have shown reductions in various mediators of chronic diseases, including oxidative stress, inflammation, visceral adiposity, hyperglycemia, insulin resistance, and endothelial dysfunction.

 In prospective cohort studies, increased nut intake has been associated with a reduced risk of cardiovascular disease, type 2 diabetes mellitus, metabolic syndrome, colon cancer, hypertension, gallstone disease, diverticulitis, and death from inflammatory diseases.
 Overall, nuts and seeds are great foods to promote overall health and well-being in both the short and long-term!